Frojd/Wagtail-Pipit/docs/getting-started.md

 # Getting Started Guide

-This is a breif guide intended to get you up and running in just a few minutes
+This is a brief guide intended to get you up and running in just a few minutes

 ## Requirements